Google fined Rs 1,337.76 crore in India for ‘abusing its dominant position’ in Android market

 The Competition Commission of India on Thursday said that it has imposed a penalty of Rs 1,337.76 crore on Google for “abusing its dominant position” in multiple markets in the Android mobile device ecosystem.

-Android is an operating system that rungs applications and programs in smartphones.
+Android is an operating system that runs applications and programs in smartphones.
 It was acquired by Google in 2005.

 In 2019, the Competition Commission had ordered an inquiry against Google after it had received complaints from consumers regarding its Android smartphone agreements.